-- 5.1 Throughout his consideration of the above factors the member should be forming his opinion of the appropriate method of dealing with the company's/debtor's affairs.
-Although this will be partly a subjective review of the factors already referred to, the member should take into account: - (a) the directors'/debtor's attitude; - (b) the likelihood of the company/debtor adhering to the terms of the proposal; - (c) the extent of the control over the assets exercised by the company/debtor as opposed to the supervisor of the proposal, bearing in mind that in a VA the assets do not automatically vest in the supervisor by operation of law; - (d) the removal/absence of the restrictions otherwise imposed by formal winding up/ bankruptcy. - 5.2 In considering the proposal the member should bear in mind the following questions: - Is it feasible? - Is it fair to the creditors? - Is it an acceptable alternative to formal insolvency? - Is it fit to be considered by the creditors? - Is it fair to the company/debtor? - Where the debtor/company has previously put forward a proposal which has been rejected by the creditors, are there good reasons why the creditors should be asked to consider the current proposal?
+- 5.1 Throughout his consideration of the above factors the member should be forming his opinion of the appropriate method of dealing with the company's affairs.
+Although this will be partly a subjective review of the factors already referred to, the member should take into account: - a) the directors' attitude; - b) the likelihood of the company adhering to the terms of the proposal; - c) the extent of the control over the assets exercised by the company as opposed to the supervisor of the proposal, bearing in mind that in a CVA the assets do not automatically vest in the supervisor by operation of the law; - d) the removal/absence of the restrictions otherwise imposed by formal winding up. - 5.2 In considering the proposal the member should bear in mind the following questions: - Is it feasible? - Is it fair to the creditors? - Is it an acceptable alternative to formal insolvency? - Is it fit to be considered by the creditors? - Is it fair to the company? - Where the company has previously put forward a proposal which has been rejected by the creditors, are there good reasons why the creditors should be asked to consider the current proposal?

-In view of the importance of the contents of the proposal the member should, prior to submitting his report and supporting comments to the court, satisfy himself that the proposal (with any modifications) is structured and drafted in such a way that the terms of the VA can be clearly understood and that the arrangement is likely to proceed to a successful conclusion.
+In view of the importance of the contents of the proposal the member should, prior to submitting his report and supporting comments to the court, satisfy himself that the proposal, (with any modifications), is structured and drafted in such a way that the terms of the CVA can be clearly understood and that the arrangement is likely to proceed to a successful conclusion.

 5.3 The member should ensure that the proposal addresses all those matters prescribed by the Rules.
 The member should also consider the inclusion of appropriate other provisions in order to facilitate the practical implementation of the arrangement (see Appendix) but should bear in mind that the terms of a proposal cannot extend or fetter the jurisdiction of the court.
-The proposal should specify clearly whether the arrangement is to be a composition in satisfaction of the company's/debtor's debts or whether it is to be a scheme of arrangement.
+The proposal should specify clearly whether the arrangement is to be a composition in satisfaction of the company's debts or whether it is to be a scheme of arrangement.
 It should also set out what action is to be taken in the event of deviation from, or failure of, the arrangement.
 The use of the standard terms issued by the Association of Business Recovery Professionals will assist in ensuring that these matters are adequately dealt with.

-- 5.4 The following information should also be provided, either in the proposal or in the nominee's comments: - The source of any referrals to the nominee or his firm in relation to the proposed VA. - Any payments made, or proposed to be made, to the source of such referrals. - Any payments made, or proposed to be made, to the nominee or his firm by the company/debtor whether in connection with the proposed VA or otherwise. - An estimate of the total fee to be paid to the supervisor together with a statement of the assumptions made in producing the estimate.
+- 5.4 The following information should also be provided, either in the proposal or in the nominee's comments: - The source of any referrals to the nominee or his firm in relation to the proposed CVA. - Any payments made, or proposed to be made, to the source of such referrals. - Any payments made, or proposed to be made, to the nominee or his firm by the company whether in connection with the proposed CVA or otherwise. - An estimate of the total fee to be paid to the supervisor together with a statement of the assumptions made in producing the estimate. - 5.5 The proposal must include a statement whether the EC Regulation applies and, if so, whether the proceedings are main or territorial proceedings.